Creating a Google Analytics 4 Dashboard in Looker Studio | From a Fortune 500 Digital Analyst

 Not to mention, some of the dimensions and metrics, like default channel grouping, pageviews, and bounce rate, are different in Google Analytics 4.
 Their definition has changed and/or they’re named differently.

-Creating a Google Analytics 4 Data Studio Dashboard
+Creating a Google Analytics 4 Looker Studio Dashboard

 This dashboard allows you to view your website’s traffic data, including key performance indicators (KPIs) in a variety of ways.
 It also provides you with an overview of your website’s performance.